teuton-software/teuton/README.md

 Teacher defines a list of required goals and the way to check it.
 1. **Every student does the classwork** on their own Virtual/Real Machines.
 1. The teacher **execute the tool**, that automaticaly evaluate and create results report of every student.

+I'm using *sysadmin* with my students but it could be improved (as everything of course).
+I would like other users (interested in sysadmin and teaching) to know this and receive comments, suggestions or collaborations to improve it.

+Thanks!

 #Quick demo